-- Safeguard the lives, as well as to reduce property damage, of citizens living within potential downstream flood inundation areas of the CCR impoundment and related facilities at the Havana Power Station. - 2.
-Define the events or circumstances involving the CCR impoundment and related facilities at the Havana Power Station that represent atypical operating conditions that pose a safety hazard or emergency and how to identify those conditions. - 3.
+- 1. Safeguard the lives, as well as reduce property damage, of citizens living within potential downstream flood inundation areas of the CCR surface impoundment and related facilities at the East Ash Pond. - 2.
+Define the events or circumstances involving the East Ash Pond and related facilities at the former Havana Power Station that represent atypical operating conditions that pose a safety hazard or emergency and how to identify those conditions. - 3.
 Define responsible persons, their responsibilities, and notification procedures in the event of a safety emergency. - 4.
 Provide contact information of emergency responders. - 5.
 Identify emergency actions in the event of a potential or imminent failure of the impoundment. - 6.
-Identify the downstream area that would be affected by failure of the impoundment. - 7.
+Identify the downstream area that would be affected by the failure of the impoundment. - 7.
 Provide for effective facility surveillance, prompt notification to local Emergency Management Agencies, citizen warning and notification responses, and preparation should an emergency occur.

-Information provided by Dynegy was utilized and relied upon in preparation of this report.
+Information provided by the previous owner, Dynegy, was utilized and relied upon in the preparation of this report.